OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 This section of the quick start briefly explains how to style a layer.

 In the Layer List, right click* on the layer name.
 This will show a pop-up menu.
-Go to the [Style] menu entry and the choose [Change Styles].
-The Change Styles dialog has five (5) tabs that allow you to change how the layer is displayed at the Layer View.
+Go to the [Style] menu entry and then choose [Change Styles...].
+The Change Styles dialog has five (5) tabs that allow you to change how the layer is displayed in the Layer View.
 This includes changing the stroke color, the fill color, line style and line thickness, transparency, adding labels, and determining at which maximum and minimum scales the layer is displayed at.